 - filename One or more input files to be converted to PDFs and saved or plotted according to the config settings.
-Use the previous list of input files when not specified. - kwargs optional keyword arguments that are applied to the config object, for example (force="once", qmax=18).
+Use the previous list of input files when not specified. - kwargs An optional keyword arguments to set for the config object, for example (force="once", qmax=18).